Table of contents

 How do Webhooks work?

 A webhook is triggered when a specific event occurs on your site, CRM, chatbot or other systems.
 For example, this could be when someone posts a comment, registers a new user or adds a product to a product management system.
-Once such an event occurs, the server automatically generates an HTTP request and sends it to the client’s pre-specified address.
+Once such an event occurs, the server automatically generates an HTTP request and sends it to the customer's predefined address.
 This address is where the webhook receives data.
 As a result, the customer immediately receives the new data and is immediately notified, which increases customer satisfaction.

 How webhooks work